Study and work abroad guide

 - Register with your host organisation and attend all possible induction or orientation sessions arranged by your host.

-- If studying abroad, visit the international office at your host institution to get your Certificate of Arrival signed and to find out where to get additional student support.
+- If studying abroad, familiarise yourself with the student exchange or international office and find out how to access student support.

 - Register with a local doctor.
 Unsure how?
-Speak to your host work/university contact.
+Speak to your host work or university contact.

-- Keep a journal or blog to record your memories – especially milestones.
+- Keep a journal or blog to record your memories.